-- Preference share capital is a mediatory form of capital wherein they are shareholders of the entity with a preference over the common stockholders of the entity.
+- Preference share capitalShare CapitalShare capital refers to the funds raised by an organization by issuing the company's initial public offerings, common shares or preference stocks to the public.
+It appears as the owner's or shareholders' equity on the corporate balance sheet's liability side. is a mediatory form of capital wherein they are shareholders of the entity with a preference over the common stockholders.

 #4 – Vendor Finance

-- Vendor FinanceVendor FinanceVendor Financing, also known as trade credit, is lending of money by the vendor to its customers who in turn use the money to buy products/services from the same vendor.
+- Vendor financeVendor FinanceVendor Financing, also known as trade credit, is lending of money by the vendor to its customers who in turn use the money to buy products/services from the same vendor.
 Vendor Financing is when the borrower uses the borrowed amount for goods/services from the lender itself.
-The vendor gives a line of credit to its customer based on their goodwill and rapport. is the least known form of the capital structure wherein the suppliers will provide the goods on long term credit to the entity.
+The vendor gives a line of credit to its customer based on their goodwill and rapport. is the least known form of the capital structure wherein the suppliers will provide the goods on long-term credit to the entity.

 - The standard credit periodCredit PeriodCredit period refers to the duration of time that a seller gives the buyer to pay off the amount of the product that he or she purchased from the seller.
-It consists of three components - credit analysis, credit/sales terms and collection policy. is around 60 to 90 days.
-In the case of vendor financing, the goods are supplied with a long period of credit to the entity.
+It consists of three components - credit analysis, credit/sales terms and collection policy. is around 60 days to 90 days.
+In the case of vendorVendorA vendor refers to an individual or an entity that sells products and services to businesses or consumers.
+It receives payments in exchange for making items available to end-users.
+They constitute an integral part of the supply chain management for providing raw materials to manufacturers and finished goods to customers. financing, the goods are supplied with a long period of credit to the entity.

-- It reduces the cost of financeCost Of FinanceFinancing costs refer to interest payments and other expenses incurred by the company for the operations and working management.
-An enterprise often borrows money from different financing sources to run their operations in return for interest payments and capital gains. for the entity since the interest meter starts after the credit period & at a lower rate of interest as compared to normal debt capital.
+- It reduces the cost of finance Cost Of FinanceFinancing costs refer to interest payments and other expenses incurred by the company for the operations and working management.
+An enterprise often borrows money from different financing sources to run their operations in return for interest payments and capital gains. for the structure since the interest meter starts after the credit period and at a lower interest rate than normal debt capital.

-- Business increases only when it has a higher amount of funds for disposal.
-Debt provides higher leverage for the entity and is therefore essential to increase the return on capital employedReturn On Capital EmployedReturn on Capital Employed (ROCE) is a metric that analyses how effectively a company uses its capital and, as a result, indicates long-term profitability.
+- Business increases when it has a higher amount of funds for disposal.
+Debt provides higher leverage for the entity and is therefore essential to increase the return on capital employed Return On Capital EmployedReturn on Capital Employed (ROCE) is a metric that analyses how effectively a company uses its capital and, as a result, indicates long-term profitability.
 ROCE=EBIT/Capital Employed..